devendrn/newb-x-mcbe/README.md

 ![Screenshot1](docs/screenshot1.jpg "Newb X on MCBE 1.19.83")

-## Compiled files
+## Downloads

-Nightly builds for Android (ESSL) can be found at [Discord server](https://discord.gg/Cc4qsgHcYm).
+Nightly builds for Android (ESSL) and Windows (DX) can be found at [Discord server](https://discord.gg/z9TBnq33HC).
 For other platforms, you have to manually build from source.

 ## Installation

 There are various ways to load custom material.bin files depending on your platform.
-Please look elsewhere.
+See at discord.

 If you are using [minecraft-manifest](https://github.com/minecraft-linux/mcpelauncher-ui-manifest), you can directly replace material.bin files inside data root (backup recommended).